sigmasaur/AwSW-it/README.md

 ### [`anna4.rpy`](italiantl/anna4.rpy)

+* At line 404: Assumed *you* is referred to the human race.
 * At line 435: Corrected *<s>that</s> you could cure me*.
 * At line 474: Corrected uppercase letter of *Council* to lowercase, to match numerous lines throughout the script.
 * At line 509: Assumed *you* is referred to the player character.